Managed IT Services for Ancaster Businesses

 According to McMaster Innovation Park’s official overview, the Atrium@MIP building alone hosts more than 114 tenants across life sciences, advanced manufacturing, and ICT, with projected full-time employment of 1,500 to 1,800 workers at full build-out across the park’s 10-building master plan.
 Ancaster’s Wilson Street and Meadowlands professional corridors sit inside the commuter catchment for that research-spinout cluster, which makes Fusion Computing’s CIS-Controls-aligned managed IT stack directly relevant to the accounting, legal, and biotech-services firms that support those MIP tenants.

 According to Hamilton International Airport’s 2024 Year in Review, the Ancaster-adjacent John C. Munro airfield handled 754 million kilograms of billable cargo in 2024 and remains the largest overnight express freight airport in Canada, with TradePort International committing a $400 million infrastructure investment.
-Freight-forwarders, customs brokers, and logistics SMBs operating along the Highway 6 and Book Road corridors into Ancaster depend on 24/7 infrastructure uptime, which is why Fusion Computing’s CISSP-led monitoring and 15-minute response SLA is scoped for that operating window.
+Freight-forwarders, customs brokers, and logistics SMBs operating along the Highway 6 and Book Road corridors into Ancaster depend on 24/7 infrastructure uptime, which is why Fusion Computing’s CISSP-led monitoring and 1-hour response SLA is scoped for that operating window.

 Ancaster is in the Hamilton economic zone, where the City of Hamilton’s own $18.3M ransomware recovery (2024) serves as the benchmark incident every regional SMB should reference when pricing cyber risk.